OguzPastirmaci/kubernetes-oci-azure-interconnect/docs/vm-deployment.md

-# Deploying the virtual machines
+# Step 2: Deploying the virtual machines

 After your finished configuring the interconnect by using the instructions [in the guide here](../docs/network-setup.md), let's deploy the VMs that we will use as the Kubernetes master and workers.